David Hayward (cricketer)

-David Russell Hayward (7 June 1920 – 21 April 1945) was an English first-class cricketer active 1939 who played for Middlesex and Oxford University.
-He was born in Australia; died in Hampshire.
+David Russell Hayward (7 June 1920 – 21 April 1945) was an English first-class cricketer active in 1939 who played for Middlesex and Oxford University.
+He was born in Australia; and died in Hampshire.

 During World War II Hayward was a pilot in the Air Transport Auxiliary.
 On 21 April 1945 he was flying a Fairchild Argus light aircraft which crashed soon after take-off from RAF Lasham in Hampshire.